adi1133/asm/README.md

 asm
 ===
-the code needs to be assembled using the Borland DOS 16 bit assembler
+the code needs to be assembled using the Borland Turbo Assembler(aka TASM) - its a DOS 16 bit assembler